pashaSok/rsschool-cv-old/cv.md

 # Education
 Graduated from the GSTU named after P.O.
 Suhoi, majoring in software engineering, is currently in my 1st year of graduate studies.

+# English
+Level B1-B2, I studied with a tutor for several years.